Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Density threshold for ignition and the corresponding impact parameter

 which is the case for all of our simulations at the moment of impact.
 We note that the exact temperature for Carbon ignition is not resolved in the literature, and it depends on the density.
-The relevant temperature range is between $5\cdot {10}^8\unit{\text{K}}$, at which nuclear brning begins, and detonation ignition considered up to $3\cdot {10}^9 \unit{\text{K}}$.
-Here, we used the value of $2\cdot{10}^9 \unit{\text{K}}$, consistent with this range, and providing an excellent fit to the results of our simulations.
+The relevant temperature range is between $5\cdot {10}^8\unit{\text{K}}$, at which nuclear burning begins, and detonation ignition considered up to $3\cdot {10}^9 \unit{\text{K}}$.
+Here, we used the value of $1.3\cdot{10}^9 \unit{\text{K}}$, consistent with this range, and providing an excellent fit to the results of our simulations, as well as past relevant simulations we present here in Tab. \ref{tab:past_simulations}.
+This value depends on $\gamma$, which, as mentioned, can be lower than the value we used here, however, not significantly.
+For the model used here, of $0.8 \text{M}_\odot$ CO WD, $\gamma=5/3$ works well, but a lower gamma is more appropriate for higher mass WDs.